MicrosoftDocs/visualstudio-docs/docs/vsto/improving-the-performance-of-a-vsto-add-in.md

  For more information about how to optimize an Outlook VSTO Add-in, see [Performance criteria to keep VSTO Add-ins enabled](http://go.microsoft.com/fwlink/?LinkID=266503).

 ##  <a name="Load"></a> Load VSTO Add-ins on demand
- You can configure a VSTO Add-in to load only under the following circumstances:
+ You can configure an VSTO Add-in to load only under the following circumstances:

 -   The first time that the user starts the application after the VSTO Add-in is installed.